snarfed/arroba/docs/index.rst

-Python implementation of `Bluesky <https://blueskyweb.xyz/>`__ `PDS <https://atproto.com/guides/data-repos>`__ and `AT Protocol <https://atproto.com/specs/atp>`__, including data repository, Merkle search tree, and `com.atproto.sync XRPC methods <https://atproto.com/lexicons/com-atproto-sync>`__.
+Python implementation of `Bluesky <https://blueskyweb.xyz/>`__ `PDS <https://atproto.com/guides/data-repos>`__ and `AT Protocol <https://atproto.com/specs/atp>`__, including data repository, Merkle search tree, and `XRPC methods <https://atproto.com/lexicons/com-atproto-sync>`__.

 You can build your own PDS on top of arroba with just a few lines of